dpvtank/Balzac/marketing-book.md

 not going anytime soon.
 And direct mail and telephone still work, so write that letter to your customer list, and make those phone calls.
 They still work.

----

-What tools were most interesting to learn about?
-How can you empower your marketing efforts with better tools?
-What would you like to learn more about?

-Share your thoughts, comments, and stories below!

 ## Final Thoughts